 "Target" calculates the average quantity of billable activity required in order to meet the performance target over a given interval.

-Detailed Annual Report: Your performance is primarily a function of two factors: the performance targets you set, and the total amount of entered billable activity (time billed and unbilled) over a given interval.
+6. Detailed Annual Report: Your performance is primarily a function of two factors: the performance targets you set, and the total amount of entered billable activity (time billed and unbilled) over a given interval.
 In order to improve your performance measures, you can lower your performance targets, or increase your billable activity.
-Your Target will be set in the Practice Performance page, and is a personal estimation of what you want to bill over a 12 month span.
+Your Target will be set in the Personal Performance page, and is a personal estimation of what you want to bill over a 12 month span.
 This is represented by the black line on the graph.
 Your selected 12 month span can be adjusted by modifying your Fiscal Year End Date.
-For details, see the "Setting Practice Performance Targets" support article.
+For details, see the "Setting Personal Performance Targets" support article.

 Your Actual is an accurate representation of the billable time you have entered during the year.
 This is represented by the blue line on the graph.